M.N High School, Pattamundai: Campus & Facilities

 The school is on an area of 5.13 acres of land, near Patamundai, on the road connecting Kendrapara and Rajanagar in the eastern part of the city.
 It is 21 km from the Bhitarkanika National Park,1.5 km from main town.
 It has adequate number of Classrooms, Library and a Science Laboratory. with a spacious Football field in front of the school.
 The school is well protected with boundary.
 It has hostel accommodation also.
 Once it was functional and more than 50 students were availing the facility.availing the facility.

 M.N High School has 21 (Twenty One) teaching staffs and 5 (Five) non teaching staffs.
 The total student strength in the school is 715.
 Every year there is an increase of intake strength of students up to 15–25 per batch.
 The student-teacher ratio is 1:34.

 M.N High School has a small well stocked botanical garden and a small sports complex.
-It attracts students from almost all parts of the district, it is known as best school in Kendrapara district and one of the best school of the state.
+It attracts students from almost all parts of the district, it is known as best school in Kendrapara district and one of the best schools of the state.
 The school is famous for producing quality students who have successfully established themselves in various government and non-government organisation and consistently working for development of the state.